 Power On light is permanently illuminated when 120V / 60 Hz AC external supply is connected to burner.

-Additional wiring is required to install a thermostat and / or time clock.
+Additional wiring is required to install an optional extra thermostat and / or time clock.
+If no thermostat is required then a jumper is fitted between terminals R and W1.
+In this configuration the burner will continuously fire until the 120V power supply is disconnected.
 Wire specification:- 18 AWG (1.0mm2), Tri-rated, 105°C